zhipeng93/flink-ml/docs/content/docs/operators/feature/binarizer.md

 ## Binarizer

 Binarizer binarizes the columns of continuous features by the given thresholds.
-The continuous features may be DenseVector, SparseVector, or Numerical Value.
+The continuous features may be DenseIntDoubleVector, SparseIntDoubleVector, or Numerical Value.

 ### Input Columns